Marvel's Behind the Mask: Marketing

-After the trailer for the documentary was released on February 2, 2021, Josh Weiss at SyFy Wire said it showed how the documentary "shines a spotlight on the human and relatable alter egos of beloved superheroes", while Looper Eammon Jacobs called the trailer "fascinating", and said the documentary would be a "must-watch for those who see themselves in the Marvel stories they love to read on the page and watch on the big screen".
-Weiss, Jacobs, and /Film Hoai-Tran Bui noted that Quesada's recount of a conversation he had with Stan Lee pondered the question: "How do you create the perfect Marvel character?", with the character Spider-Man cited as an example of exploring what the characters' problems are, to put the audience "in that suit".
+After the trailer for the documentary was released on February 2, 2021, Josh Weiss at Syfy Wire said it showed how the documentary "shines a spotlight on the human and relatable alter egos of beloved superheroes", while Eammon Jacobs at Looper called the trailer "fascinating", and said the documentary would be a "must-watch for those who see themselves in the Marvel stories they love to read on the page and watch on the big screen".
+Weiss, Jacobs, and Hoai-Tran Bui of /Film noted that Quesada's recount of a conversation he had with Stan Lee pondered the question: "How do you create the perfect Marvel character?", with the character Spider-Man cited as an example of exploring what the characters' problems are, to put the audience "in that suit".
 Bui also said it was "nice to see Disney+ using the platform to get into behind-the-scenes storytelling that highlights the artists and creatives who helped craft these characters that so heavily dominate our pop culture landscape".
 Christopher Tsang at Screen Rant said the trailer appeared to show that the documentary would "shed light on how the world has changed" since Marvel's founding and how the changes were reflected in the comics, in addition to exploring the legacies of Marvel's characters.
 He felt, with several more films planned for the Marvel Cinematic Universe (MCU) franchise, that there was "no better time to understand the people behind the mask".

 The first clip from the documentary was released on February 10, 2021, and featured Quesada discussing the identity of Black Panther in his debut appearance in Fantastic Four #52 (July 1966).
 Rabab Khan at Game Rant said the "teaser-length clip appeals to the viewers' emotions" in discussing how the Fantastic Four team did not "seem to make a big deal about T'Challa being Black", and noted that cutaway shots from this discussion used old footage of police officers arresting Black men in what he said looked like a Western country.